markbastian/download-xlsx/README.md

 To run it:

- * Load project.clj as lein project
+ * Load project.clj as lein project and check out ns download-xlsx.core.
- * Load deps.edn as Clojure tools deps project
+ * Load deps.edn as Clojure tools deps project and check out ns download-xlsx.core.
  * Execute `clj -m run-jetty` to just run it.
 Will start the app and launch in a browser.